brylie/brylie.online/src/content/projects/geri-life.md

 ## Development Process

+As co-founder and technical lead, I approached the development of GeriLife in close partnership with Marjo, whose community connections and healthcare administration expertise complemented my technical background.
+This interdisciplinary collaboration was crucial to the project's success and allowed us to develop the tool directly with the nurses and care staff who would ultimately use it.

+The development process was significantly enhanced through our trial project with the City of Tampere, Finland.
+This partnership provided us with invaluable access to real-world care environments and created a collaborative ecosystem where technology development was guided by practitioners' needs and experiences.

-As co-founder and technical lead, I approached the development of GeriLife with a commitment to creating technology that would be both powerful and accessible to users with varying levels of technical proficiency.
-The process began with extensive stakeholder interviews, shadowing care providers, and collaborating with elder care experts to understand the nuances of wellbeing in residential care settings.
+We began with extensive stakeholder interviews, shadowing care providers, and collaborating with elder care experts to understand the nuances of wellbeing in residential care settings.
+Marjo's leadership was instrumental in facilitating these relationships and ensuring that the technical solutions we developed were grounded in the practical realities of elder care.

 The technical architecture was built on JavaScript, using Meteor as the full-stack framework to enable real-time data synchronization across devices.
 This was critical for a care environment where multiple staff members needed to access and update information simultaneously.
 For the frontend, we developed a mobile-first interface that accommodated remote use during activities.
 This design choice was purposeful—enabling care providers to document engagement in the moment rather than trying to recall details hours later.